Sustainable Development Goal 14: Life below water

 The Government of Canada collaborates with provincial and territorial partners through the National Aquatic Invasive Species Committee under the Canadian Council of Fisheries and Aquaculture Minister to implement the Aquatic Invasive Species Regulation and manage the threat that invasive species pose to Canadian ecosystems.

-Through the Whales Initiative investment of $167.4 million in 2018 and additional funding since, the Government of Canada has taken action to address human-based threats against endangered cetaceans.
-All measures have been implemented through collaboration with Indigenous communities and stakeholders to support the protection and recovery of endangered whale populations.
-The initiative focuses on protecting North Atlantic right whales, Southern Resident killer whales, and St. Lawrence Estuary belugas from human-based threats that include:
+Through the Whales Initiative investment of $167.4 million in 2018, and $151.9 million in 2023, the Government of Canada has taken action to address human-based threats against endangered cetaceans.
+Whenever possible, measures have been implemented through collaboration with Indigenous communities and stakeholders to support the protection and recovery of endangered whale populations.
+The initiative focuses on protecting North Atlantic right whales, Southern Resident killer whales, and St. Lawrence Estuary belugas whales from human-based threats that include:

 - threats from noise and other disturbances